upbound/solution-idp/README.md

 A centralized management layer that enables the orchestration of cloud resources and services across multiple providers.

-≈ Why Control Planes for IDPs?
+# Why Control Planes for IDPs?

 Control planes are an ideal foundation for IDPs because they provide:

 * **Centralized Management**: A single point of control for infrastructure across multiple clouds and services
 * **Declarative APIs**: Abstract complex infrastructure into simple, consistent interfaces that developers can easily consume
+* **Reconciliation**: Continuously monitors and automatically aligns actual infrastructure state with desired state

 ___
 # This repository: